 You will notice not much difference in basic specs between the D3400/D3300…because there isn’t.
 Only big differences I can see is increased native ISO…not much else.
-In general, the D5XXX series are usually a little bit better overall with a few more features.
+In general, the D5XXX series are usually a little bit better overall than the D3XXX series with a few more features.

 You need a pro-sumer model camera if you shoot lots of sports, action, outdoors, as the cameras are more rugged, have faster autofocus and continuous drive.
 They also have TWO dials, one for shutter speed, one for aperture…a MUST as far as I am concerned!

 If you want to make money shooting weddings, portraits, etc, you should have one of these models.